physcodestyle/official-website/src/content/news/2018-12-30-foto-s-novogodnego-koncerta.en.md

 type: 'news'
 aim: 'all'
-title: 'photos from new year's concert of the physics Department' 'description: 'photo report from the new year's concert of the Physicist' 'images:
+title: 'photos from new year's concert of the physics Department'
+description: 'photo report from the new year's concert of the Physicist'
+images:
   - src: '/images/foto-s-novogodnego-koncerta.jpg'
     alt: 'New year's concert of the physics Department of VSU'
     type: 'image'